pyrochlore/obsidian-tracker/examples/TestRegex.md

-# Track Text using Regular Expression
+# Search Text using Regular Expression

 **Important**!!
 1. Use single quotes to wrap the regular expression, or use double quotes with all back slashes (escape characters) duplicated.